Quantum algorithm for estimating volumes of convex bodies: Quantum speedup for volume estimation

-\paragraph{Error analysis of $\pi/3$-amplitude amplification} Consider a simulated annealing procedure that follows a sequence of Markov chains $M_1,M_2,\dots$ with steady states $\mu_1,\mu_2,\dots$.
+\paragraph{Error analysis of $\pi/3$-amplitude amplification} Consider a simulated annealing procedure that follows a sequence of Markov chains $M_1,M_2,\dots$ with stationary states $\mu_1,\mu_2,\dots$.
 Consider an alternate walk operator (used in \cite{wocjan2008speedup}) of the form

 where $R_{\mathcal{A}}$ denotes the reflection about the subspace $\mathcal{A} := \spn \{|x\>|0\> : x \in \K\}$ and $S$ is the swap operator.
 We have $U_i|x\>|0\> = \int_{y \in \K}\sqrt{p^{(i)}_{x \to y}}|x\>|y\>\,\d y$ where $p^{(i)}$ is the transition probability corresponding to the $i^{\text{th}}$ chain.